encarsia/encarsia.github.io/posts/beeline-weiterfahren-lohnt-sich.en.rst

 Button assignment
 *****************

-As already said skipping through waypoints is done by pressing the upper or lower button.
-Pressing the lower button longer switches the integrated lamp on and off.
+As already said skipping through waypoints is done by pressing the top or bottom button.
+Pressing and holding the bottom button switches the integrated lamp on and off.
 The right and left buttons let you flip through

     **Compass <-> Speed <-> Time <-> Battery status (phone and BeeLine) <-> Compass**